Cutting Guide

 • Passes: 4

 You can try these settings but you’ll likely need to make adjustments for your set up.
-If you’d like to see settings for other machines and other setups, you can search for them in our Discord server.
+If you’d like to see settings for other machines and other setups, you can search for them in the Discord server.

 Here are some other tips:

 • To go with the previous point, I would prioritize the cutting settings in the following order: passes, force, speed, and depth.
+As long as your depth is reasonable, the other cutting settings matter more.

 • If the edges of your laminated cards are rippled, try reducing force.
 This happens when the blade is too dull or the machine is pushing the blade too hard and the lamination is ripped through instead of sliced through.